Industry knew about risks of PFAS 'forever chemicals' for decades before push to restrict them, study says | CBC News

 For example, PFOA was replaced with another PFAS chemical called GenX, which has also been linked to liver-related health issues.

-"You go one chemical at a time and it it doesn't work because those chemicals are replaced most of the time," she said.
+"You go one chemical at a time, and it doesn't work because those chemicals are replaced most of the time," she said.

-"We have to do a better job, right, asking For more information before these chemicals are allowed in the market."
+"We have to do a better job, right, asking for more information before these chemicals are allowed in the market."

-"The cost of doing nothing is so significant and it affects generations," she said.
+"The cost of doing nothing is so significant, and it affects generations," she said.

 "It's not just the immediate people who are affected.
-The next generation could be equally affected by these types of chemicals, being in people's bodies."
+The next generation could be equally affected by these types of chemicals being in people's bodies."

 With files from Prapti Bamaniya, Alice Hopton and Anand Ram